 For example, a golfing rangefinder might be equipped with an adaptive-slope feature not especially useful for bow hunting, but it might lack a display that’s easy to read in low light.
 You could also be missing your “tilts and elevations” calculation.
 Specialty equipment exists for a reason, and we strongly recommend sticking with a rangefinder made with the hunter in mind.

 Reviews of Rangefinders with Angle/Tilt Compensation

-The Halo XL450-7 is an affordable rangefinder gives fast and accurate readings.
+The Halo XL450-7 is cheap archery rangefinder that gives fast and accurate readings.
 The eyepiece is adjustable with just a quick twist.
 It’s also light and compact.